 Arguably the best and most popular spot to take pictures of Hallstatt is from the Hallstatt Viewpoint.
-Take iconic shots of the stunning backdrop of this historic alpine town with the famous Lake Hallstatt in your foreground, imposing snowy mountains in the background and the notable Evangelical church and colorful houses presiding in the center.
-This lovely vista captures the charm and beauty of this centuries-old town no matter what the season is.
+Take iconic shots of the stunning backdrop of this historic alpine town with the famous Hallstatt Lake in your foreground, imposing snowy mountains in the background, and the notable Evangelical church and colorful houses presiding in the center.
+This lovely vista captures the charm and beauty of this centuries – old town no matter what the season is.

 Visit St. Michael’s Chapel and Hallstatt Charnel House

-The beautiful, and somewhat mysterious, St. Michael’s Chapel is situated high up on the hill providing sweeping views of the Hallstatt below.
+The beautiful, and somewhat mysterious, St. Michael’s Chapel is situated high up on the hill providing sweeping views of Hallstatt below.
 Completed in the year 1519, St. Michael’s Chapel, with its accompanying Ossuary and cemetery, serves as a popular destination for tourists who wish to experience and admire this historic pilgrimage church.
 Adjacent to the chapel, visitors may enter the Hallstatt Charnel House, or “Bone House” for 2€, which houses over 600 painted skulls.
-Not to be overlooked, the chapel also provides a breathtaking view of the magnificent, emerald-green Lake Hallstatt – a beautiful backdrop when visiting the chapel.
+Not to be overlooked, the chapel also provides a breathtaking view of the magnificent, emerald-green Hallstatt Lake – a beautiful backdrop when visiting the chapel.

 Visit the Evangelical Church of Hallstatt